SINR-Group/Video-Lit/README.md

 * [HEVC-compliant Tile-based Streaming of Panoramic Video for Virtual Reality Applications](https://dl.acm.org/citation.cfm?id=2967292) [MM'16]

 ## Journals
-* [A Survey on Bitrate Adaptation Schemes for Streaming Media over HTTP](https://www.comp.nus.edu.sg/~bentaleb/files/papers/journal/ABRSurvey.pdf) [IEEE Communications Surveys & Tutorials]
+* [A Survey on Bitrate Adaptation Schemes for Streaming Media over HTTP](https://www.comp.nus.edu.sg/~bentaleb/files/papers/journal/ABRSurvey.pdf) [IEEE Communications Surveys & Tutorials'18]

 # Tools
 Following are the tools and libraries that are useful to build your ideas on top of.